 But just because an installer displays the Heat Geek logo doesn’t mean you automatically get protection from Heat Geek as an organisation.
 If you want the protection of Heat Geek’s installation and efficiency guarantee, you must hire your installer through the Heat Geek website.

 Here’s how it works: you enter your postcode on their site, receive an instant heat loss calculation and installation estimate, and if you’re happy you can purchase a design consultation.
-At this stage, Heat Geek assigns you a verified installer (not your own choice).
+At this stage, Heat Geek assigns you a verified installer – this will not be an installer of your own choice, but if you have a specific installer in mind you can ask them for their Heat Geek upgrades link and that will automatically assign them to you.
 After the consultation, you’ll receive a fully guaranteed contract directly with Heat Geek for the installation.
 To validate the guarantee, they will also need digital access to monitor your system after the installation.
 Once signed, you’re covered.

 What’s worth pointing out is that in order for an installer to be able to work under Heat Geek’s guarantee, they must go through rigorous training, a business audit, telephone assessments and on-site practical tests.
 If they pass, they become Verified.
 After this, Heat Geek digitally monitors their installations to ensure standards are maintained.